anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       "example1_spamReputationId": 7890
     }

-And at some future time, a successor such as "example9" may no longer need the function provided by "example0" and may cease to reference it.
+And at some future time, a future replacement such as "example9" may no longer need the function provided by "example0" and may cease to reference it.

 Note that because RDAP extension identifiers are opaque, an overlapping successor is indistinguishable from one extension referencing another extension (see (#extension_referencing)).

-### Evolving Extensions without Signaled Changes
+### Evolving Extensions without Describing Changes

-Because RDAP clients ignore unrecognized JSON names and query parameters, it is possible to extend an RDAP extension by adding new JSON names or query parameters within the same namespace of an existing RDAP extension without changing the extension identifier or using other signaling methods.
+Because RDAP clients ignore unrecognized JSON names, and RDAP servers ignore unknown query parameters, it is possible to extend an RDAP extension by adding new JSON names or query parameters within the same namespace of an existing RDAP extension without changing the extension identifier or using other signaling methods.